You can find the name Decadron, which belongs to a group of medicines called Corticosteroids.

 Corticosteroids are hormones found naturally in your body and help keep you healthy and healthy.
 Taking additional corticosteroids, such as Dexamethasone, treats various diseases related to inflammation in the body.

 Dexamethasone reduces inflammation, which otherwise could continue to worsen your condition.
 You should take this medication regularly to get the most benefit from it.

 - Reduce inflammation

-- Inflammations that include inflammation of the joints and tissue around the joint (rheumatoid arthritis), inflammation of the skin (such as contact dermatitis), the eye, blood vessels and other parts of the body.
+- Inflammations include inflammation of the joints and tissue around the joints (rheumatoid arthritis), skin inflammation (such as contact dermatitis), the eye, blood vessels, and other body parts.

 - Hypersensitivity reactions (allergic reactions) to other drugs or insect bites.

 - Possible rejection of an organ or tissue transplant.